-In 2009 the programme for wild birds consisted of molecular screening of cloacal and tracheal swabs from healthy birds shot during the 2009 hunting season.
+In 2010 the programme for wild birds consisted of molecular screening of cloacal and tracheal swabs from healthy birds shot during the 2010 hunting season.
 Sampling equipment consisted of a sample tube containing a virus transport medium.
 Swabs were sent to hunters in the county of Rogaland (South-Western Norway).
 Choice of hunters was based on their proficiency during previous hunting seasons.
-The hunters were also given written instructions on how to sample the animals.
+The hunters were also given written instructions on how to collect the sample.
 They were requested to fill in registration forms for individual birds.
-The swabs were taken from shot birds, and then placed in the transport medium.
-The swabs were sent by overnight post to the National Veterinary Institute in Oslo.
+The swabs were taken from shot birds, placed in the transport medium and sent by overnight post to the National Veterinary Institute in Oslo.
 The samples were frozen at -70 °C upon arrival.